MicrosoftDocs/azure-databases-docs/articles/postgresql/single-server/how-to-manage-vnet-using-portal.md

 1. Ensure that the Allowed access to Azure services control is set to **OFF**.

-1. Next, select on **+ Adding existing virtual network**.
+1. Next, select **+ Adding existing virtual network**.
 If you don't have an existing virtual network, you can select **+ Create new virtual network** to create one.
 See [Quickstart: Create a virtual network using the Azure portal](/azure/virtual-network/quick-create-portal).

    :::image type="content" source="media/how-to-manage-vnet-using-portal/1-connection-security.png" alt-text="Screenshot of Azure portal - select Connection security." lightbox="media/how-to-manage-vnet-using-portal/1-connection-security.png":::